Sajjad Sadeghi: Thirth imprisonment (Writing an article on the role of the Islamic Republic of Iran and its proxy forces in the unrest in the Middle East)

 Sajjad Sadeghi on 17 September 2024 was arrested by the security forces in Tehran and taken to an unknown location.
 His crime was writing an article in English on international relations and sending it to a think tank in the U.S. Several security officers came to Mr. Sadeghi's residence in western Tehran, arrested him, and confiscated his electronic devices after searching the premises. on October 7, 2024 after going through the process of interrogations and explaining the charges, he was released from temporary detention by posting bail. then Sajjad Sadeghi, has been sentenced in absentia by Branch 26 of the Tehran Revolutionary Court to five years and six months in prison, along with social deprivations.
 He has also been sentenced to a 10-year ban on teaching and conducting research at universities as an additional punishment.

-Forth imprisonment(After the ceasefire between Iran and Israel due to opposition to the continued nuclear activities of the Islamic Republic of Iran)
+Fourth imprisonment (After the ceasefire between Iran and Israel due to opposition to the continued nuclear activities of the Islamic Republic of Iran)

 Sajjad Sadeghi was arrested by security agencies in Tehran on June 25, 2025 in the aftermath of the ceasefire between Israel and the Islamic Republic, for his support for the destruction of Iran's nuclear facilities.
 He is an opponent of the use of nuclear energy, even for peaceful purposes.